GMDx Clinical Trials and Studies

 HBV CLINICAL STUDY

-Background summary – Over 350 million people are infected with the hepatitis B virus (HBV) worldwide, with more than 150,000 chronically infected in Australia.
+Over 350 million people are infected with the hepatitis B virus (HBV) worldwide, with more than 150,000 chronically infected in Australia.
+The outcomes of HBV infection are age-dependent and include asymptomatic infection, acute hepatitis B, chronic HBV infection, cirrhosis and hepatocellular carcinoma (HCC).
 Nucleos(t)ide analogue (NA) therapy is effective at maintaining viral control, but duration of treatment is uncertain in hepatitis B e antigen (HBeAg) negative disease.